Abidon-J-F/University-of-Greenwich-Projects/Y2/Group-Based Communication using a Network Distributed System/README.md

 - Ronnelle Muia
 - Abidon Jude Fernandes

-The following program can be run as a server or a client via the command line.
+The following program can be run as a server or a client via the command line prompt.

 In Windows:
 1. Access the directory containing the program file.